Google Home

 AI-powered speakers like the Amazon Echo and Google Home are now infiltrating our homes, turning on our lights, playing our music, setting our heating and making sure we never run out of milk.

-With the Amazon Echo impressing us with its soothing voice and home automation smarts, so we took it upon ourselves to import a Google Home from across the pond ahead of its UK launch.
-Here's how we've got on.
+With the Amazon Echo impressing us with its soothing voice and home automation smarts, we were looking forward to Google Home's UK debut.
+Here's how it stacks up in the battle to become your house's invisible servant...

 Google Home: Design and Build